Miracle-Blue/nexus/README.md

 Nexus attaches to your Dio instances and intercepts all network requests and responses.
 The data is displayed in a user-friendly interface that can be accessed by tapping the handle on the side of your app.

 The overlay shows:
-- Request method (GET, POST, etc.)
+- Request method (GET, POST, PUT, DELETE, etc.)
 - URL
 - Status code
 - Response time
 - Request and response headers
 - Request and response bodies
+- HTML response body

 ## Example Project